khanlab/scattr/docs/outputs/visualization.md

 [MRview](https://mrtrix.readthedocs.io/en/latest/reference/commands/mrview.html)
 is a powerful viewer distributed with [MRtrix](https://www.mrtrix.org/) that works well with both volume (e.g. `.nii`, `.nii.gz`) and tractography (e.g. `.tck`) data.
-It should be noted that loading large tractography files may take a while to load and navigate the data.
+It may take a while to load and navigate large tractography files.

 ### Tips and tricks:
 * Consider extracting a particular connection passing through two anatomical